-Selling, general and administrative expenses (in aggregate) increased by 0.7 million, or 41%, from 1.7 million for the three months ended March 31, 2020 to 2.4 million for the three months ended March 31, 2021 due to the factors discussed below with respect to each component of selling, general and administrative expenses (in aggregate).
+Selling, general and administrative expenses (in aggregate) increased by 0.7 million, or 41%, from 1.7 million for the three months ended March 31, 2020 to 0.7 million for the three months ended March 31, 2021 due to the factors discussed below with respect to each component of selling, general and administrative expenses (in aggregate).

 General and Administrative Expenses.
 General and administrative expenses increased by €0.6 million, or 54%, from €1.2 million for the three months ended March 31, 2020 to €1.8 million for the three-months ended March 31, 2021 mainly due to an increase in consulting expenses.
-The increase in consulting and contractors' fees includes variable compensations for an amount of €253,000 for the three months ended March 31, 2021 related to a cash-settled share based payment transaction.
+The increase in consulting and contractors' fees includes variable compensations for an amount of €253,000 for the three months ended March 31, 2020 and €498,000 for the three-months ended March 31, 2021 related to a cash-settled share based payment transaction.